zqtay/Telegram-Message-Analyzer/README.md

 Process the exported Telegram chat history .html files.
 Generate a .txt report on message count by date &amp; time of day (with graphs and GIF) and list of most used words.

-Change 'filepath' variable (under 'Process preparation') to the path where all the messages#.html are located.
+Copy the path where all the messages#.html are located when prompted.

 Please go to https://telegram.org/blog/export-and-more for instruction on how to export chat history.